wangerekaharun/wangerekaharun/README.md

 - [Google Devs](https://twitter.com/googledevs/status/1630659124978393101)

-## 🚀 #TheAndroidShow by Android Devevloper team at Google
+## 🚀 #TheAndroidShow by the Android Developer team at Google

 Want to learn what it means to be a Google Developer Expert?
 Watch the #TheAndroidShow as Madona S. Wambua, Ahmed Tikiwa, Annyce Davis, Zarah Dominguez, Dinorah Tovar and I share our experiences being a GDE and what it takes to be part of the program.